RealProvenLLC/NextRole/content/privacy/_index.md

 title: ''
 toc: false
 ---
-# Privacy Policy
+# NextRole Privacy Policy
+**Effective Date: December 24, 2025**

 A journal is a personal thing.
 For that reason, **NextRole** (and RealProven, LLC) treats your privacy as an essential feature of this experience.
 The specifics are as follows:

-- your journal notes will **never** used to identify you or shared with anyone without your permission.

-- any interaction within the integrated search and browser experience is subject to the privacy policies of the APIs of the supporting services and the sites you visit.

-- **NextRole** collects anonymous analytics from your interactions with it and the browser experience to improve the app.

-- if you allow Apple to share information with developers, we will receive anonmous analytics about how the app is working.
+### Data We Collect
+- **Journal Notes and Document Content**
+  All journal entries, notes, and document data are stored exclusively on your device (and in iCloud if you enable it for your own syncing/backup).
+We never access, transmit, or store this data on our servers.

+- **Search and Browsing Interactions**
+  NextRole monitors browsing within the integrated web view (e.g., URLs visited, page titles, extracted job-related elements) solely to help you add relevant content to your personal journal.
+This data is used only locally to support journaling features and is not transmitted, stored long-term, or shared in any way.

+- **No Other Data Collection**
+  We do not collect analytics, usage data, crash reports, or any other information about how you use the app.

+### Data Sharing
+We do not share, sell, or transmit any of your data to third parties, except as required by law.

+### Data Security
+Your journal data is protected by macOS file system security and, when using iCloud, Apple's encryption standards.

+### Your Rights
+You control all your data.
+You can view, edit, export, or delete your journals at any time.
+Uninstalling the app removes all local data.

+### Changes to This Policy
+We will update this policy if our practices change and notify you via the app or website.

-If you have any specific questions about this policy that aren't answered here, please feel free to [contact us](../support).
+If you have any specific questions about this policy that aren’t answered here, please feel free to [contact us](../support).